tlricherson/WERA-2025/3-Inclusive_and_Intersectional.md

 All work with data---from the labels we choose to the charts we design---has potential inequitable impacts.
 Lena Groeger writes about some of these in [Forms Matter](https://source.opennews.org/articles/forms-matter/): how the design of forms can decide an election, affect racial profiling & shape identity.
 I also encourage you to visit the [Data Justice Lab](https://datajusticelab.org/) which "examines the intricate relationship between datafication and social justice, highlighting the politics and impacts of data-driven processes and big data."

 [Lauren Klein](https://bsky.app/profile/laurenfklein.bsky.social) has written about [visualization as argument](http://lklein.com/2014/12/visualization-as-argument/).
 You may also be interested in her presentation on [feminist data visualization](http://www.northeastern.edu/nulab/lauren-klein-feminist-data-visualization/) or view [all of her projects](http://dhlab.lmc.gatech.edu/projects/).

+What are some **tools** we might use to represent intersectional data?
+Alex Solokov explores some ideas in Beyond the binary: [Improving data visualization for intersectional identities](https://nightingaledvs.com/beyond-the-binary/).

 ## Ethics ##